philipshih/philipshih.github.io/ROSETTA_DOCUMENTATION.md

     *   **Security**: Confirm de-identification, convert dates to relative time, and use standard abbreviations.

 #### Generate
-*   The right-arrow button (<i class="fas fa-angle-right"></i>).
+The right-arrow button (<i class="fas fa-angle-right"></i>).
 Click it after providing your input and selecting options.
-*   Rosetta compiles everything and sends it to an LLM hosted by Render via the secure backend.
+*   Rosetta compiles all inputs and options, and sends it to an LLM hosted by Render via a secure backend.

 #### Output
 *   **Model Impression**: Displays LLM's preliminary reasoning before the final note and backend status messages.

 #### Note
-*   Completed notes appear here.
+Completed notes appear here.
 *   **Copy Button**: Click the <i class="fas fa-copy"></i> icon (top-right of the note area) to instantly copy the note to your clipboard.

 #### Saved Notes
 *   **Refresh List**: Retrieve the latest list of your saved notes.
 *   **Delete All Notes**:
     *   Removes all saved notes.
-*
 ---
 *Rosetta was developed by Philip Shih as proof-of-concept.
 Exercise your clinical judgment by reviewing and verifying AI-generated content.*